-This manual describes how to configure and use each one of Wazuh components: Wazuh server, Wazuh agent, and Elastic Stack.
+Wazuh is a comprehensive and open source platform for threat detection, security monitoring, incident response and regulatory compliance.
+This manual describes how to configure and use each of Wazuh components, which consist of the Wazuh server, the Wazuh agent, and Elastic Stack.

-- Wazuh Manager: It receives data and analyzes data from the agents.
-To do that it uses decoders and rules that have been crafted to trigger security alerts.
-The manager is also used to distribute configuration files to the agents, and to monitor their status.
-In addition it can send control messages to trigger automatic actions at an agent level.
+The Wazuh manager receives and analyzes data from the agents using decoders and rules that have been created to trigger security alerts.
+The manager is also used to distribute configuration files to the agents, to monitor their status and to send control messages to trigger automatic actions at the agent level.

-- Registration Service: It use a secure mechanisms to register a client without any intervention on server side.
+The Registration Service uses a secure mechanism to register agents without any intervention from the server side.

-- RESTful API: It provides an interface to manage and monitor the configuration of the manager and agents, also it could register clients/agents.
-It can be also used to inspect the manager log messages, decoders and rules.
-In addition it provides useful information related to the agents, including their status, operating system details, and file integrity monitoring and rootcheck alerts.
+The RESTful API provides an interface to manage and monitor the configuration of the manager and agents.
+It is used to register agents, inspect the manager log messages, decoders and rules and provide useful information related to the agents, including their status, operating system details, and alerts related to file integrity monitoring and rootchecks.

-- Filebeat: It is used in distributed architectures (where the Wazuh server and Elastic Stack live in different systems) to forward the alerts data to Logstash.
+Filebeat is used to forward alerts data from Wazuh manager to Elasticsearch.
 This component has its own documentation developed by Elastic.

-Elastic Stack is used to indexing, browse and visualize Wazuh alerts data.
-In addition, the Wazuh app for Kibana can be used to visualize configuration settings, rules, and decoders, agents status, information, and provides dashboards for policy, compliance and file integrity monitoring.
+Elastic Stack is used to index, browse and visualize Wazuh alerts data.
+In addition, the Wazuh app for Kibana is also used to visualize configuration settings, rules, decoders, and agent’s status information.
+Dashboards used for this visualization include, but are not limited to, policy monitoring, compliance and file integrity.

-- Wazuh app: is a Kibana plugin designed to display Wazuh related information providing a RESTful API web interface making administration of Wazuh Manager and Wazuh Agents easy and powerful.
+The Wazuh app is a Kibana plugin designed to display Wazuh related information providing a RESTful API web interface.
+This interface makes administration of the Wazuh manager and Wazuh agents easy and powerful.

-- Elasticsearch: is a highly scalable full-text search and analytics engine.
-It is used to index alerts data, and historical agents statuts information.
-More information at Elasticsearch official documentation.
+Elasticsearch is a highly scalable full-text search and analytics engine.
+It is used to index alerts data and historical agents status information.
+More information can be found at the Elasticsearch official documentation.

-- Kibana: is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
-In combination with our Wazuh Kibana app, it is used as Wazuh web user interface (WUI).
-More information at Kibana official documentation.
+Kibana is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
+In combination with the Wazuh Kibana app, it is used as the Wazuh web user interface (WUI).
+More information can be found at the Kibana official documentation.

-The Wazuh agent runs on monitored systems and is in charge of collecting log and event data, performing policy monitoring scans, detecting malware and rootkits and alert when watched files are modified.
+The Wazuh agent runs on monitored systems and is responsible for collecting log and event data, performing policy monitoring scans, detecting malware and rootkits and triggering alerts when monitored files are modified.
 It communicates with the Wazuh server through an encrypted and authenticated channel.

-- Log monitoring/analysis: collect and analyze system logs on the system finding any suspicious activity.
+Log monitoring/analysis collects and analyzes system logs looking for any suspicious activity.

-- Syscheck: runs periodically to check if any configured file (or registry entry on Windows) has changed.
+Syscheck runs periodically to check for changes to any configured file (or registry entry on Windows).